leocairos/bot-signal/README.md

   - [X] Rest
   - [!]
 Websocket (using same charts of Spot, because values are very near)
 - [X] Suppress logs in production environment
-- [ ] Option to monitor only favorite coins
-  - [ ] ONLY_FAVORITE_S coin in .env (if is empty, monitor all, else, monitor only coins in param)
-  - [ ] ONLY_FAVORITE_F coin in .env (if is empty, monitor all, else, monitor only coins in param)
 - [X] Fix Scalp H7
   - [X] Use RSI and MFI correct params
   - [X] Use EMA 9